Craft Perfect Websites with Chisel

 Try Chisel

-Now that you understand common web development workflows, you can try a generator yourself.
+Now that you understand common website development workflows, you can try a generator yourself.
 At Xfive, we have created Chisel, which is a Yeoman generator for setting up and developing front-end and WordPress projects.

-Chisel is unique by its approach to WordPress development.
+Chisel is unique by its approach to WordPress website development.
 It creates WordPress projects which are based on the Timber library.
 Hence, Chisel, a tool for crafting perfect websites with Timber.

 Why Chisel?